mewza/mclt/README.md

-as MCLT transform should be public open source knowledge and implementation for betterment of whole humanity, so people like the H. Malvar being stingy about releasing the source code to it, undermine civilization development as a whole, and I am not even going to mention Bill Gates here, who is just a mass murderer, scumbag stingbag and creepster!
+as MCLT transform should be public open source knowledge and implementation for betterment of whole humanity, so people like the H. Malvar being stingy about releasing the source code to it, undermine civilization development as a whole, and I am not even going to mention Bill Gates here, who is just a mass murderer, scumbag stingbag and creepster who exploited trust for medical establishment and science as a way to execute innocent lives on a planetary scale, for which he should carry many life sentences, I believe.